 September 4, 2009

-New Delhi, April 27, 2009. - The Government of Sri Lanka said today that his troops will cease to bomb or use heavy weapons against the last stronghold guerrilla Tamil, after a week of international pressure for the deaths of some 2,000 civilians in their crackdown guerrillas.
+New Delhi, April 27, 2009. - The Government of Sri Lanka said today that his troops will cease to bomb or use heavy weapons against Tamil guerrillas last stronghold, after a week of international pressure for the deaths of some 2,000 civilians in their crackdown guerrillas.

 "The Government of Sri Lanka has decided that combat operations have reached their conclusion," said Executive Ceylonese in a statement.

 "Our security forces have been ordered to end the use of heavy caliber guns, combat aircraft and aerial weapons which could cause civilian casualties," said the executive, who for the first time admitted that has been used in their offense.

 The Sri Lanka Army launched an attack last week end against the Liberation Tigers of Tamil Eelam (LTTE) in a coastal strip of the northern district of Mullaitivu, the last outbreak of guerrilla resistance after 25 years of war.